 S.No.
 Items Taxability 1.
 Dividend on shares (i.)
 Dividend from domestic company Exempt (ii.)
 Dividend from units Exempt (iii.)
-Dividend from non domestic company or co- operative society Taxable as it is 2.
+Dividend from non domestic company or co- Taxable as it is operative society 2.
 Interest on securities (i.)
 Interest on tax free Govt. securities Exempt (ii.)
 Interest on less tax Govt. securities Taxable as it is (iii.)
 Interest on commercial securities (a) If gross interest is given Taxable as it is (b) If interest is given net and amount is more than Int. x 100 Rs.
-5,000 on listed debentures Gross 90 (c) Interest on tax free commercial securities (i) Listed debentures of a company Int. x 100 Gross 90 (ii) Unlisted debentures of a company Int. x 100 Gross 90 (d) Interest on Semi Govt. securities Gross Interest taxable

-3 Interest on Bank Deposit - up to Rs.
+5,000 on listed debentures Gross 90 (c) Interest on tax free commercial securities (i) Listed debentures of a company Int. x 100 Gross 90 (ii) Unlisted debentures of a company Int. x 100 Gross 90 (d) Interest on Semi Govt. securities Gross Interest taxable 3 Interest on Bank Deposit - up to Rs.
 10,000 Taxable as it is

 If interest is more than 10,000 and given net, such Int. x 100

 amount will be grossed up.
 Gross 90

 4 Co-operative interest and dividend Taxable as it is

 5 Interest on company deposits or firm's deposits

 (i) If interest amount is upto Rs.
-5,000 m .
-11
+5,000

 (ii) If net interest is more than Rs.
 5,000 Taxable as it is

-Int. x 100 Gross 90
+Int. x 100

-Lattown GIOSS 90
+Gross 90

-6 Lottery Eully tayabla
+6 Lottery

-(a) If the prize amount is given and(b) If net amount is given and such amount is more Fully taxable Net amount x 100
+(a) If the prize amount is given and Fully taxable

+(b) If net amount is given and such amount is more Net amount x 100

 than Rs.
 5,000 70

 7 Horse race income Fully taxable

 8 Causal income Fully taxable

 9 Royalty, director's fees, article income, exam.
-Received income (-) expenses
+Received income (-) ex

-Remuneration Received income (-) expenses
+Remuneration

 10 Family pension Received amount (-) 1/3 or

 15,000 whichever is less

 11 Income from sub tenant Net income

 12 Income from machinery, plagt or furniture on hire.
 Rent received (-) expensed

 and depreciation.

 13 Agricultural income outside India Taxable

 14 Income from non agricultural land in India Taxable

 15 Salary of M.P. or M.L.A.
 Taxable

 16 Income from undisclosed sources Taxable

 17 Cash gifts: (if the aggregate amount exceeding Rs.
 Fully taxable

 50,000 in a financial year) from other persons except

 relatives.

-Less : Deduction allowed (above mentioned A start and a star
+Less: Deduction allowed (above mentioned

 incomes) Actual amount

 (i) Interest Collection charges Actual amount

 (ii) Interest on loan Actual amount

 (iii) Any expenditure which is incurred by the

 assessee to earn such income